dmikey/swim-dev-tools/README.md

 * Support JSX with a JSX to inline function transform

+### notes

+* When creating new controls using `Material Design Lite` when you add a Ripple, also remove Ripple events by adding `mdl-js-ripple-effect--ignore-events` to the HTML element's class list.

 ### credits

 Built with webpack, and a number of open source webpack modules.